cornelius/fairwebservices/main.md

 ### 2. Launching the web site

-On 10 Sep 2016 the <a href="http://fairwebservices.org">web site</a> was launched.
+On 10 Sep 2016 the [web site](http://fairwebservices.org) was launched.
 This is the central point where we collect results and discussions.

 ### 3. Version 1.0 of the Fair Web Services criteria